georgeflanagin/blather/README.md

 ### Testing

 Feed it some input and see what happens.
+It is only designed to work with text, and makes no attempt to verify that the input file _is_ text.

 ### Performance